-Harcourt Fuller is Associate Professor of History in the Department of History at Georgia State University.
+Harcourt Fuller is a Fulbright Global Scholar and Associate Professor of History in the Department of History at Georgia State University.
 Dr. Fuller holds a PhD in International History and an MSc (with Merit) in History of International Relations from the London School of Economics & Political Science (LSE).
 He also holds an MA in History, a BA (with Honors) in International Studies, an AS in Liberal Arts & Sciences, and a Certificate in Latin American Studies from the City University of New York (CUNY).
 As an internationally recognized scholar, he has conducted research, given invited lectures and presented conference papers in Africa, Europe, North and South America, and the Caribbean.

 Professor Fuller’s multidisciplinary research and teaching expertise include the socio-political, cultural and economic history of West Africa (Ghana in particular), and the African Diaspora in the Americas, from the early modern period to the present.
 His scholarship is particularly concerned with the history of resistance against slavery and colonialism (particularly through Marronage), as well as anti-colonial nationalism, trans-nationalism, symbolic nationalism, and the construction and contestation of national and ethno-national identity in the Africana World.

 Dr. Fuller’s publications include the monograph, Building the Ghanaian Nation-State: Kwame Nkrumah’s Symbolic Nationalism (New York: Palgrave Macmillan, 2014), the co-edited book Money in Africa (London: Trustees of the British Museum, 2009), as well as book chapters, and articles in peer-reviewed academic journals such as African Studies Quarterly, Nations and Nationalism, African Arts, and a forthcoming article in the Oxford Research Encyclopedia of African History.